 Matlab (matrix laboratory) is a powerful numerical computing environment, which has been commercially developed by Mathworks over the last 34 years.
-Matlab is mainly intended for numerical computing, nevertheless it offers a series of additional toolboxes for symbolic computing as well as graphical multi-domain simulation).
-This software was used by CTM to develop the simulation of the heat recovery systems, the eutectic freeze crystallization (TU DELFT-EFC) technologies.
+Matlab is mainly intended for numerical computing, nevertheless it offers a series of additional toolboxes for symbolic computing as well as graphical multi-domain simulation.
+This software was used by CTM/Eurecat to develop the simulation of the heat recovery systems, the eutectic freeze crystallization (TU DELFT-EFC) technologies.
 Python is a high-level programming language for general-purpose programming.
-Based on previous works carried out at the DLR, Python was used to model several water treatment technologies such as MED (plane and with thermal vapour compression (TVC)), reverse osmosis (RO), nanofiltration (NF), electrodialysis (ED) and the CrIEM crystallizer.
-DLR was responsible for the implementation of this task in close collaboration with the technology experts of the project.
-The software tool developed in this task was also used to evaluate the replicability of treatment trains in other process industries in the frame of WP8.
-For this purpose, the input data and process configurations were adapted so that simulation can be carried out for specific industrial plants.
+Based on previous works carried out at the DLR, Python was used to model several water treatment technologies such as the multi-effect distillation (MED - plane and with thermal vapour compression (TVC)), reverse osmosis (RO), nanofiltration (NF), electrodialysis (ED) and different crystallizers.